 We are profoundly grateful to the voters of Great Falls for investing in our community’s future.
 Your support empowers us to enhance our services and make the library an even more vibrant and accessible hub for everyone.

-On August 28, 2024, the City Renegotiation Committee presented their “last, best, final offer.”
-This offer names the library director as an administrative liaison rather than department head.
-It provides for 3.5 mills for the next two fiscal years and then reduces the city’s support of the library to 0 in following years.
-Removing the library director from the department head team will reduce governmental efficiency and collaboration.
-Reducing the Library funding will severely reduce Library services for the citizens of Great Falls who just voted to expand services.
+• On August 28, 2024, the City Renegotiation Committee presented their “last, best, final offer.”
+This offer named the library director as an administrative liaison rather than department head.
+It provided for 3.5 mills for the next two fiscal years and then reduced the city’s support of the library to 0 in following years.

-The Library Board met on September 5, 2024 to consider the City’s offer and a proposal from the Library Negotiation Committee.
-In a rejection of the City’s offer, the Library Board approved the Library Negotiation Committee’s proposal.
+• On September 5, 2024, the Library Board of Trustees held a special meeting. to consider the City’s offer and a proposal from the Library Negotiation Committee.
+In a rejection of the City’s offer, the Library Board approved the Library Negotiation Committee’s proposal which accepted all of the City’s structural changes (including naming the library director as an administrative liaison rather than department head) and reducing the city’s annual support of the Library to 4.5 mills annually